 Core Muscle Conditioning

 Strengthening core muscles makes it easier to perform most activities.
-They help maintain adequate back posture and take stress away from the back reducing chances of back pain.
-Core muscles run through the abs, back and pelvis.
-The main ones include the Rectus Abdominis (better known as the “six-pack”), External and Internal Obliques (sides and front of abdomen), Transversus Abdominis (key abdominal muscle beneath obliques, extends around the back bone providing shield and support), Hip Flexors (pelvic front and upper thighs), Hip Adductors (mid thighs), Gluteus Maximus, Medius, Minimus (sides and back of hip).
+They help maintain adequate back posture and take the stress away from the back, reducing the chances of back pain.
+Core muscles run through the abs, back, and pelvis.
+The main ones include the Rectus Abdominis (better known as the “six-pack”); External and Internal Obliques (sides and front of abdomen); Transversus Abdominis (key abdominal muscle beneath obliques, extends around the backbone providing shield and support); Hip Flexors (pelvic front and upper thighs); Hip Adductors (mid-thighs); and Gluteus Maximus, Medius, Minimus (sides and back of hip).

 There are various exercises meant for core muscles.
 Many may be done at home on a mat or carpet and require no equipment.
-Breathe deeply while doing them and do not hold your breath.
-Muscle core exercises are useful, but is advisable that you check your proneness to parastomal herniation with your health professional before engaging in a routine.
+Breathe deeply while performing them and do not hold your breath.
+Muscle core exercises are useful but it is advisable to check your proneness to parastomal herniation with your health professional before engaging in a routine.

 Other Recommended Core Exercises

-Check low impact activities such as Yoga, Tai-Chi and Pilates.
-They are smooth but very demanding work-outs, and they all target and bolster core muscles.
-Incorporate isometric exercises like the plank (abdominal bridge), side plank, reverse plank, the back bridge.
-Try also the hip lift, oblique twist, lunge with twist, push-ups and squats.
+Try low impact activities such as Yoga, Tai-Chi and Pilates.
+They are smooth but very demanding workouts, and they all target and bolster core muscles.
+Incorporate isometric exercises like the plank (abdominal bridge), side plank, reverse plank, and the back bridge.
+Also, you might try the hip lift, oblique twist, lunge with twist, push-ups and squats.
 When doing these exercises, contract your transversus abdominis muscle.
 Do sets of five.
 As you progress, increase repetitions to 5, 10, and 15.
 You may add a Swiss ball, medicine balls, balance boards, or wobble boards to the routine.

 We are designed to walk.
 Walking is a first good step to break into an exercise routine.
 Walking helps stabilize blood pressure and improves cardio conditioning.
 It is a low-impact and effective activity, but you must go slow.
 Be sure to get comfortable sneakers.
-Do not assume that since it’s “just” walking any shoe will do.
+Do not assume that since it’s “just walking” any shoe will do.
 Start with short walks and gradually increase distance and pace.
-Monitor your work-outs based on time not distance.
+Monitor your workout based on time, not distance.
 Shoot for at least 30 minutes and make an hour your ultimate goal.
 Do it at least 4 times per week.
-Besides helping you get back in form, walking will be an aid to controlling your weight, improving digestion and discharge.
-It will also relieve tension and improve blood circulation.
+Aside from helping you get back in form, walking contributes to control your weight, improves digestion and discharge.
+It also relieves tension and improves blood circulation.

 Contact and Team Sports